Arthur Sze: Reception

 The poet Jackson Mac Low has said: "The word 'compassion' is much overused, 'clarity' less so, but Arthur Sze is truly a poet of clarity and compassion."
 Albuquerque Journal reviewer John Tritica commented that Sze "resides somewhere in the intersection of Taoist contemplation, Zen rock gardens and postmodern experimentation."
 Critic R.W.
 French notes that Sze's poems "are complex in thought and perception; in language, however, they have the cool clarity of porcelain.
 The surface is calm, while the depths are resonant.
 There is about these poems a sense of inevitability, as though they could not possibly be other than what they are.
 They move precisely through their patterns like a dancer, guided by the discipline that controls and inspires."

 Personal life

-Sze lives in Santa Fe, New Mexico with his wife, Carol Moldaw, and their daughter.
-Sze also has a son from a previous marriage.
+Sze lives in Santa Fe, New Mexico, with his wife, Carol Moldaw, and their daughter.
+Sze also has a son from a previous marriage, to artist Ramona Sakiestewa.

-Through his father Morgan, Arthur Sze is a grandson of S.C.Thomas Sze, a younger brother of Alfred Sao-ke Sze.
+Through his father Morgan, Arthur Sze is a grandson of S. C. Thomas Sze, a younger brother of Alfred Sao-ke Sze.